dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Dr.Duncan Coutts:**
 well I suppose the team name
-there is not it's not particularly significant it's it's entran director of engineering for the the kadhai no settlement layer
+there is not it's not particularly significant it's entran director of engineering for the the kadhai no settlement layer